top of page

 Naff

-Naff is used to describe something that is lacking in style or taste and is normally used after the phrase ‘a bit’.
+Naff is a British slang used to describe something that is lacking in style or taste and is normally used after the phrase ‘a bit’.

 Kip